 North of Cedar Rapids we got off the highway and twenty minutes later on a back road Brock spotted buffalo grazing on long prairie grass.

 I braked the rented Ford in a parking lot of a small state park.

 A state ranger was inspecting the wooly bison and told us, "They once roamed the Great Plains in the millions, but were reduced to 750 by 1890."

 The small herd was fenced into a park and the ranger said, "This isn't a petting zoo, so I have to make sure no one thinks it is."

 A good-sized buffalo weighed more than a ton.
 One came up to the fence and Brock touched its head.
 He passed me the film camera and said, "Keep me in focus.
 Barry's going to love this."

-Brock and I took a break and ate a late breakfast of left-over ribs from Des Moines.
-They hadn't gone bad in the back seat.
-The sun burned away the clouds and Brock put on a KC Royals baseball cap, which he had bought in that city two days ago.
+Brock and I ate a late breakfast of left-over ribs from Des Moines.
+They hadn't gone bad in the back seat and Brock put on a KC Royals baseball cap, which he had bought in that city two days ago.